cobungra/pocket/README.md

 - This device is a headless, portable programmer.

 Requires:
--Raspberry Pi zero or other with the "pocket" GPIO daughterboard (see below) -Chirp radio software installed (includes chirpc the CLI) -required cable from the Pi to the selected radio.
+- Raspberry Pi zero or other with the "pocket" GPIO daughterboard (see below)
+- Chirp radio software installed (includes chirpc the CLI)
+- Required cable from the Pi to the selected radio.
--Customize the code to suit your own radio.
+- Customize the code to suit your own radio.
 I tested with a QYT WP12 etc.

 In Use:
 Three buttons:
-1   Write1: Uploads the Chirp program version1.img to the radio 2   Write2: Uploads the Chirp program version2.img to the radio 3   Read: Downloads the current image from the radio and saves on the Pi as download[n].img in increasing numbers
+- Write1: Uploads the Chirp program version1.img to the radio
+- Write2: Uploads the Chirp program version2.img to the radio
+- Read: Downloads the current image from the radio and saves on the Pi as download[n].img in increasing numbers

 There is an RGB led:
-Green: Ready
+- Green: Ready
-Red: Stopped / shutdown
+- Red: Stopped / shutdown
-Colours for Write1, Write2 and Read (Yellow, Purple, Blue)
+- Colours for Write1, Write2 and Read (Yellow, Purple, Cyan)

 Start at command line or as a systemctl service.
 Stop = Shutdown: Hold Read button for two seconds and release.
 (Pi will shutdown)